 No. ClubReady is not a collections company, and we don’t offer any collections-related services.
 What we do offer are preferred vendors for these services.
 All collections vendors are third parties completely unrelated to ClubReady or its affiliates.
 As a subscriber, once one of your members, clients or customers goes into default on their account due to non-payment, it’s up to you to decide how best to collect the money owed.
 You’re free to select your own collection vendor, or you can try to collect yourself.
 In the absence of a clear directive from you, our default position is to refer the account to one of our preferred vendors for debt servicing.

 Past due communications (sometimes shortened to “PDC”) refers to our communications with your members, clients or customers about matters related to payment on their account.
-“Our” is a bit misleading because PDC services actually aren’t provided by ClubReady; they’re provided by GYM HQ, a ClubReady affiliate, and they are only provided if you specifically contract for them.
+“Our” is a bit misleading because PDC services actually aren’t provided by ClubReady; they’re provided by third-party affiliates, and they are only provided if you specifically contract for them.
 PDC is a form of late-stage customer service.
-GYM HQ will seek to understand why your member, client or customer has stopped making payment on the account, which, importantly, remains active and in good standing (i.e., the account has not yet gone into default).
 Done well, PDC involves listening to a customer’s concern, offering a solution that results in the customer returning to your business for services, and returning the account to a healthy draft status.
 To clarify any misconceptions: PDC is not third-party collections, which only happens after the account goes into default and is figuratively boxed up and shipped out to a third-party for debt servicing.

 No. ClubReady is in the business of providing an innovative technology solution for fitness business owners, not writing fitness contracts.
 A fitness contract is a legally-binding document between you and your member, client or customer.
 Ideally, it sets forth the terms and conditions of the business relationship that you wish to have with them.
 Because you know the ins and outs of your business much better than we do, you are in a superior position to write your own agreements.
 It’s important to note, however, that the fitness industry is regulated in many states.
 Depending on where your fitness business operates, your customer contracts may need to include certain provisions mandated by state law.
 While ClubReady does provide tools and other resources geared toward making the contract-drafting process earlier, our stated policy related to “End User Agreements” is that we accept no responsibility or liability whatsoever for any contract loaded to the ClubReady System.